 This really got me thinking.
-We hear all these companies have mission statements and vision statements just to have one but with no real depth, the people I saw at the workshop have some dreams in common but what stands out is that each one of them has a feeling for it.
+We hear how all these companies have mission statements and vision statements just to have one but with no real depth.
+The people I saw at the workshop have some dreams in common, but what stands out is that each one of them has a feeling for it.

 Passion cannot be replicated, it comes from within

 To make people believe in our vision (dream) we have to be able to make them care, and to do that we have to be able to communicate it with passion.
-When we speak with emotions it’s like we’re sending other people our own energies, we’re connecting with them on a deeper level and we want them to feel what we feel.
+When we speak with emotions it’s like we’re sending our energy to other people, we’re connecting with them on a deeper level and we want them to feel what we feel.